mehwaffle10/Waffle_Balance/README.md

 ### Mines
 - Deploy after timer like they used to
 	- Can still be picked up
+- Can be launched with waterbombs akin to kegs

 ### Water Bombs
 - Now collide with enemy vehicles